Tech worker charged with murder in death of college student

 SALT LAKE CITY (AP) — A tech worker was charged Wednesday with murder and kidnapping in the death of a Utah college student whose body was found in a wooded area with her arms bound behind her.

-Prosecutors said Ayoola A. Ajayi, 31, was the last person Mackenzie Lueck communicated with on June 17 before she disappeared.
+Prosecutors said Ayoola A. Ajayi, 31, was the last person Mackenzie Lueck communicated with before she disappeared on June 17.

-District Attorney Sim Gill also said Lueck's cause of death was blunt force trauma to the head, and her body was found with her arms bound behind her.
+She died of blunt force trauma to the head, and her body was found with her arms bound with zip ties and ropes, District Attorney Sim Gill said while announcing the charges.

-He did not discuss a motive or possible connection between Lueck and Ajayi.
+He declined to discuss a motive or the nature of the connection between Lueck and Ajayi.
+He also didn't say what kind of weapon was used.

 Gill became emotional as he described the Lueck family's reaction to the charges.

-Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park, where she met someone.
+Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park.

-Cellphone data put Ajayi in the park at the same time, authorities say.
+She exchanged text messages with Ajayi and met him there, apparently willingly, but her phone was turned off a minute after the last text "and never powered back on," Gill said.

-Police have said they later found charred tissue in the backyard of Ajayi's home in Salt Lake City and her body in a canyon 85 miles (138 kilometers) away near the University, of Utah, where she was a student.
+Police later found the charred phone in the backyard of Ajayi's home in Salt Lake City, along with a bone, muscle tissue and part of Lueck's scalp, Gill said.

+A neighbor reported a fire and a "horrible smell" coming from the yard on the day Lueck disappeared, Gill said.

+Her body was later discovered in a shallow grave in Logan Canyon, 85 miles (138 kilometers) from Salt Lake City.
+The site is near Utah State University, where Ajayi had attended classes.

 Lueck has been remembered as a bubbly, nurturing person.
 She was a member of a sorority and a part-time senior at the university studying kinesiology and pre-nursing.